The Secret Screen

 Twin dreamlets 2018/4/19 & a followup dream 2018/5/16, by Wayan

 I'm reading The Power Of Different by Gail Saltz.
-A bit shallow.
-Less about how us weirdos see things--Saltz is too eager to tell us how to fit into the neurotypical world.
+A bit shallow--ignores how us weirdos see things--Saltz is too eager to tell us how to fit into the normal world.
 Dyslexics master adversity so they're hard persistent workers and can often run their own firms; autistics like me are good at detail work and routine, making great techies and bean-counters.
 Oh, that's what we're good at?
 I thought it might be art and science and transforming the world by not having selfish little chimp minds obsessed with cliques and status.

-One kind of different, Saltz ignores.
-She treats brains as an unmixed good.
+Saltz ignores one kind of different--treats brains as an unmixed good.
 Really?
-To me brains look like one more flavor of weird, that normal folks have problems with.
+To me brains look like one more weirdness alienating normal folks.
 Saltz's model (moderate difference lends perspective; severe difference hurts) seems to apply quite well to brains: nice in moderation, but genius often means cut-off, frustrated, even (in many times and cultures) persecuted.
 In Galton's 19th-century study of genius (the first), 15% saw prison time.
-Intelligent is different.
-Alpha chimps don't like different.
+Smart isn't just weird; it's punishable.

-Best advice in the book?
-Most successes focus heavily (like 80%) on developing talents, and much less (20%) on remedial drills to help with disabilities.
+The book's best advice?
+Most successes focus mostly (80%?) on developing your talent, and way less (20%?) on remedial drills to ease disabilities.
 "Neglecting rare talent to focus on disabilities is both discouraging AND unproductive."
 Amen!

 Saltz says manics can be creative but have trouble evaluating or prioritizing.
 Do I?
 Others seem to think I can't tell major versus minor work--though for me, autism explains that without assuming my judgment's poor.
 I'm just so far from human concerns that of course I can't tell what THEY'd value.
 Any more than they get me and mine.

-Also... different ages, different priorities.
-Shakespeare valued his poetry over the plays; posterity, the reverse.
+And... well... different ages, different priorities.
+Shakespeare valued sonnets over plays; posterity, the reverse.
 Newton's alchemy, theology and astrology don't excite us much.
 Most of my readers like Planetocopia not WDB; fewer yet download my songs.
 So is the crowd wise, are my dream art, poetry and music worth less?
 Not to me; nor, I hope, to future times more open to shamanism--not that I blame my age!
-Vicious religious nuts made us hunkered-down skeptics; it's hard even to admit curiosity about the paranormal, let alone explore the spiritual.
-ESP, spirits?
-You must be a fundamentalist!
-Anyway... skepticism about my own judgment has made me hedge my bets--I split my creative time & energy half a dozen ways, stunting each body of work; but who knows which will be valued later?
-At least I've done some of each: dream-tales, poems, sculptures, paintings, songs, as well as virtual planets.
+Religious violence makes moderns skeptical; it's hard even to admit curiosity about the paranormal, let alone explore the spiritual.
+Anyway...
+I doubt my own judgment, so I hedge my bets--split my creative time & energy half a dozen ways, stunting each body of work; but who knows which will be valued later?
+At least I've done some of each: dream-tales, poems, comics, songs, sculptures, paintings, virtual planets, webgalleries...

-Still, Saltz's warning makes me ponder priorities!
+Still, Saltz's warning makes me ponder priorities.
 I can't choose between media and topics, but within each, I do know which pieces are major.
 Thing is, I'm comforted by the flow state from creating lesser work too, so when I'm tired or sick, I dabble.
 Wastes energy and slows recovery.
-Better to rest up and tackle the big stuff.
+Better to rest up and tackle major pieces.